VojtechMyslivec/letsencrypt-zimbra/README.md

  - Enjoy **open-source** and **encryption**!

 Tested on Zimbra 8.7 and CentOS 7 host (will not work for Zimbra < 8.7 since zmcertmgr is running as zimbra user)
+NOTE: mail notifications not working at the moment... fixing soon.

 ## Requirements:
   - git